dentedghost/joycontrol_bot_designer/README.md

 * cd joycontrol_bot_designer
 * sudo python3 bot.py

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+## Boting Basics

+PRINT- Individually press a button (Capitalization is ignore) a
+X
+A

+PRINT - This is how you print/display something to the screen

+PRINT - Wait a specific amount in milliseconds (1000 = 1 second)
+1000

+PRINT - Wait a random about of time between to values (Simulates real users) waitrandom 1000 2000

+PRINT - Do the same thing over and over a specific amount of times in a loop FOR 5 waitrandom 500 750
+Y
+NEXT

+PRINT - Nest loops.
+Outer loop will run X amount of times and inner loop will loop Y each time X runs PRINT - Outer 5 times and Inner 5*2=10 times
+FOR 5
+PRINT Outer
+For 2
+PRINT Inner
+NEXT
+NEXT

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/dentedghost/joycontrol_bot_designer/issues) for a list of proposed features (and known issues).